-For all non-tax filers (whether chosen for verification or not), Sterling College will require a W-2 form for each source of employment income.
-Sterling College will also need a signed statement giving the sources and amounts of the person's income earned from work not on W-2s and certifying that the person has not filed and is not required to file a tax return.
+For independent students not chosen for verification and who did not file a tax return, Sterling College will request a W-2 form for each source of employment income.
+Sterling College will also get a signed statement giving the sources and amounts of the person's income earned from work not on W-2s and certifying that the person has not filed and is not required to file a tax return.
 For residents of the Freely Associated States (the Republic of the Marshall Islands, the Republic of Palau, or the Federated States of Micronesia), a copy of the wage and tax statement from each employer and a signed statement identifying all of the person's income and taxes for the year is acceptable.
 Persons from a foreign country who are not required to file a tax return can provide the signed statement certifying their income and taxes paid.